stephenfreund/Mini-Conf/README.md

+# PLDI port of MiniConf

+The original README.md is below.

+Notes:

+* You must use Python 3.9.
+* All keys, email addresses, and various data files have been redacted since this repo will be public.
+* You will be able to run locally, but you won't be able to rebuild the sitedata from scratch, etc.

 ## MiniConf

 <a href="https://mini-conf.github.io/index.html">MiniConf</a> is a virtual conference in a box.
 It manages the papers, schedules, and speakers for an academic conference run virtually.
 It can be easily integrated with interactive tools such as video, chat, and QA.